-In the early 1960s, King focused his challenge on legalized racial discrimination in the South where police dogs and bullwhips and cattle prods were used against Southern blacks seeking the right to vote or to eat at a public lunch counter.
-After passage of the Civil Rights Act of 1964 and the Voting Rights Act of 1965, King began challenging the nation’s fundamental priorities.
-By 1967 he had come out against the war and for the poor giving major addresses opposing the Vietnam war and organizing a major Poor People’s march to take place in Washington D.C.
+In the early 1960s, Dr. King focused his challenge on legalized racial discrimination in the South, where police dogs and bullwhips and cattle prods were used against Southern blacks seeking the right to vote or to eat at a public lunch counter.
+After passage of the Civil Rights Act of '64 and the Voting Rights Act of 1965, Dr. King began challenging the nation's fundamental priorities.
+By 1967, he had come out against the war and for the poor, giving major addresses opposing the Vietnam War and organizing a major Poor People’s March to take place in Washington, D.C.

-In March of 1968, King came to Memphis to support striking African-American sanitation workers who were demanding better working conditions and facing massive resistance from white city officials.
-Days before he died he was to lead a march in Memphis–he was assassinated.
+In March of ’68, Dr. King came here to Memphis to support striking African-American sanitation workers who were demanding better working conditions and facing massive resistance from white city officials.
+Days before he was to lead a march in Memphis, Dr. King was assassinated.

 I want to start with Taylor Rogers.
 Talk about the struggle you were engaged in, in 1968, that Dr. King was in Memphis to support the sanitation workers’ union.